 Sheep and cattle graze thick grass between Iago Garrido's vines on a terraced slope tucked into a forest valley behind the ancient Monasterio de San Clodio.
 Healthy virgin soils produce exceptionally bright and refreshing treixadura, which ferments with other native Galician white varietals to become his traditional field blend.
-When he releases Augalevada's sold-out inaugural vintage, Iago will be the first certified biodynamic producer in Ribeiro.
+Iago is among the first of a new wave of brave biodynamic producers on the rise in Galicia.

 In his youth, Germán Roble Blanco lived with his grandmother Aurora in Albares de la Ribera, where she taught him to love the mountain and the vines that grow there.
 Her friends watched him grow and promised their vineyards to his care in old age.
 They live on through their vines, which Germán lovingly expresses by parcel in tiny batches as they come—whites and reds ferment together as they always have.
 These are authentic garagiste mountain wines, par excellence.
 No SO2.